knownasilya/paratrooper/README.md

 ## Testing

-Tests are written using mocha, and can be executed via `npm test`.
+Tests are written using tape, and can be executed via `npm test`.